pelatx/brackets-link-file/README.md

 Watch it in [this video][video-downloader]

-\* *For now, this downloader relies on the old JSDelivr API.
-Because the new API don't let me get a file list (or I have not found the way).
-That means some libraries have newer versions than the exposed in this downloader.
-The Homepage and Github links in the library description can help on this.*
+\* *New jsDelivr API don't provide this kind of information.
+We are using the old API for that.
+For this reason, many libraries that were not found in the old API will not have a description.*

 ## Features